rokath/trice/docs/TriceUserManual.md

 TRice("Hello world!"); // with 32-bit time stamp
 ```

 which you can mostly use as a `printf` replacement in legacy code.
 See [Trice Similarities and differences to printf usage](#trice-similarities-and-differences-to-printf-usage) for more details.
 Is uses the `TRICE_DEFAULT_PARAMETER_BIT_WIDTH` value (usually 32), which is equal for all values.
-If you wish target stamps use `Trice` for 16-bit ones or `TRice` for 32-bit ones.

 The additional macros